Cuisine-Odyssey/backend_application/README.md

 - Build APIs that return JSON responses
 - Use an external OAuth provider to authenticate users
 - Refactor code for better code organization/readability
-- Create a project with a separate frontend and backend
+- Create an application with mircroservices for a smealess, separate frontend view and backend database.
 - Implement a production-quality user interface using Bootstrap
 - Practice good project management by using project boards, participating in daily stand-ups and team retros
 - Utilize quality workflow practices: small commits, descriptive pull requests, and code reviews